Join 100,000+ using Modula to power their WordPress galleries.

 Step 5.
 Start Uploading Your Photos

 Congratulations, you are now an official Shutterstock contributor and you can start uploading your photos to the platform.
-As you can see, the Contributor platform and your account dashboard gives you an overview of your earnings and where your images are being downloaded.
+As you can see, the Contributor platform and your account dashboard give you an overview of your earnings and where your images are being downloaded.
 There are also links to helpful resources that will help you get the most out of the Contributor platform.

 Technical Requirements and Guidelines